-EFRAG thought that without clearer principles for what profit or loss should represent, the IASB could not state that profit or loss should be as inclusive as possible.
-EFRAG would, however, not reject a definition or description of profit or loss that would result in fewer items than currently being reported in OCI.

-At its June 2016 meeting the IASB decided to set out a principle that income and expenses should be included in the statement of profit or loss unless the relevance or faithful representation of the information provided in the statement of profit or loss for the period would be enhanced by including a change in the current value of an asset or a liability in OCI.
+The ED EFRAG view Planned actions of the IASB Reporting items of income or expenses in other comprehensive income subtotal and included a presumption that all items of income and expense should be included in profit or loss.
+EFRAG thought that principles for what pro represent, the IASB could or loss should be as ind EFRAG would, howev definition or description of principles for what profit or loss should represent, the IASB could not state that profit or loss should be as inclusive as possible.
+EFRAG would, however, not reject a definition or description of profit or loss that would result in fewer items than currently At its June 2016 meeting the IASB decided to set out a principle that income and expenses should be included in the statement of profit or loss unless the relevance or faithful representation of the information provided in the statement of profit or loss for the period would be enhanced by including a change in the current value of an asset or a liability in OCI.
 This principle would replace the rebuttable presumption about the use of the statement of profit or loss proposed in the ED.
 The revised Conceptual Framework would state that this is only expected to occur in exceptional circumstances.

-At its June 2016 meeting, the IASB also decided to state that a decision about

-The ED EFRAG view Planned actions of the IASB including income and expenses in OCI can be made only by the IASB in setting Standards.
+At its June 2016 meeting, the IASB also decided to state that a decision about including income and expenses in OCI can be made only by the IASB in setting Standards.
 In making such a decision the IASB would need to explain why excluding a change in the current value of an asset or a liability from the statement of profit or loss for the period would enhance the relevance or faithful representation of the information provided in that statement.
-Recycling The ED included a presumption that all items of income and expense recognised in other comprehensive income should be recycled to profit or loss.
-EFRAG thought that a principle (rather than a rebuttable presumption) should be set that no income and expense should be permanently excluded from the statement of profit or loss.